Large Animal Staff

 Dr. Stephanie Davenport grew up in Jonesborough, TN right next to a horse farm which is where her passion for veterinary medicine began.
 Her family owned a variety of pets such as cats, dogs, ferrets, iguanas, and a horse.
 Anytime she was not in school or training for cross country, track or basketball, she could be found in the horse barn.

 She attended Hendrix College for her undergraduate degree and majored in Chemistry and minored in Mathematics.
-She continued her education at the University of Tennessee Knoxville College of Veterinary Medicine where she graduated May 2017.
+She continued her education at the University of Tennessee Knoxville College of Veterinary Medicine and received a Doctorate of Veterinary Medicine.
 She enjoys working with all species including dogs, cats, small ruminants (goats, alpacas, sheep), horses, and cows.
 She has a specific interest in equine reproduction/neonatal health, herd health/management, and surgery.
 Her non-veterinary interests include running marathons, riding her horse Danny, hiking with her dogs, traveling, and camping.

 Tyler Barnes, DVM

 Dr. Tyler Barnes is the newest mixed animal veterinarian to our practice.
 She lived in the Northern Virginia area for the majority of her life.
 She grew up with various little critters – cats, dogs, numerous fish, hamsters, and a rabbit.
 She had always wanted to be a veterinarian as far back as she can remember.
 In high school, she took Animal Science classes and worked at a kennel during her summers off.
 She attended Roanoke College, where she received an undergraduate degree in Biology with honors and graduated Salutatorian of her class.
-Afterwards, she studied at Cornell University where she received her Doctor of Veterinary Medicine degree.
-Her interests are working with both companion and farm animals.
-She says she is looking forward to practicing in our area!
+Afterwards, she studied at Cornell University where she received her Doctorate of Veterinary Medicine.